Noah-Bournes/DeviceRebuilds/Windows/Win11/SetupGuide.md

    - Select each partition and click **"Delete"**
    - Continue until you have only "Unallocated Space"
    - Ensure you don't delete the USB key
-   - If no partitions appear - go to drivers select the usb key - cpm tools - drivers - storage drivers
+   - If no partitions appear - go to drivers select the usb key - cpm tools - drivers - storage drivers - vmd - select - install
    - ⚠️ **Final warning**: This will permanently erase all data

 8. **Create New Partition**